TouK/dockds/README.md

 ## Usage

-Assuming you have either PostgreSQL or MySQL driver in your depedencies list, just add the the following dependency:
+Assuming you have either PostgreSQL or MySQL driver in your depedencies list, just add yet the following dependency:
 ```xml
 <dependency>
   <groupId>pl.touk</groupId>